astropy/astropy/docs/modeling/compound-models.rst

 Python with the binary operators ``+``, ``-``, ``*``, ``/``, ``**``, ``|``,
 and ``&``, each of which is discussed in the following sections.

-.. warning:: Creating compound models by combining classes was removed in v4.0.

 The result of combining two models is a model instance::

     >>> two_gaussians = Gaussian1D(1.1, 0.1, 0.2) + Gaussian1D(2.5, 0.5, 0.1)